 Christy Hallam DeSanctis

-- Professor of Legal Research and Writing; Director of the Legal Research and Writing Program
+- Professor of Legal Writing; Director, Fundamentals of Lawyering Program

 - 2000 H Street, NW